QuKunLab/APEC/README.md

 ### 2. Input data

-IF users have employed APEC to generate fragment count matrix from raw data (see [Section Two](#section-two-get-fragment-count-matrix-from-raw-data)), they can run AEPC clustering and subsequent analysis on the $project folder directly.
+If users have employed APEC to generate fragment count matrix from raw data (see [Section Two](#section-two-get-fragment-count-matrix-from-raw-data)), they can run AEPC clustering and subsequent analysis on the $project folder directly.

 If using APEC for 10X scATAC-seq data, users can run the following script to prepare the project: